bhavpullur/bhavpullur/README.md

 ## 🔭 Current Focus

-I'm currently pursuing my degree in India, where I'm dedicated to honing my frontend skills.
+I'm currently pursuing my Under-Grad in India of Computer Science and Engineering.
 Here's what I'm currently focused on:

 - Developing and Learning Next JS.
 - Learning Data Structures and Algorithms in Java.